-A late fee of \$20 will be incurred if a payment cannot be made within five days after the due date for any reason.
-If payment is not made within 30 days, the student may be forced to withdraw from school as agreed upon when the financial contract was signed at enrollment.
+A late fee will be incurred if a payment cannot be made within five days after the due date for any reason.
+If payment is not made within 30 days, the student may be forced to withdraw from school as agreed upon in the Term Enrollment Agreement.

-Both the fall and spring Online Campus payments are made in four equal monthly payments, due on the 1st of the Month - September through December in the fall and February through May in the spring.
+Both the fall and spring Online Campus payments are made in four equal monthly payments, due on the 1st of the month - September through December in the fall and February through May in the spring.

-Online Campus summer payments are divided into two equal monthly payments due on June 1st and July 1st.
+Online Campus summer payments are divided into two equal monthly payments due on June $1^{st}$ and July $1^{st}$ .

-Students taking in-person classes On-Campus, as well as Online Campus classes, will have two main invoices; one for their in-person classes and one for their online classes.
-Each invoice will have different due dates and monthly payments.
+Students taking in-person classes On-Campus, as well as Online Campus classes, will have multiple invoices; one set for their in-person classes and one set for their online classes.
+Each campus will have different due dates and monthly payments.
 Care should be given to make sure that correct payments are made separately to each invoice.
-Please note what invoice you are intending to pay so that we can apply your payment appropriately.